harshdeep1230/Assignment_2/README.md

 **Key design decisions:**
-- The approval timeout (`APPROVAL_TIMEOUT_MINUTES`)  read from  app setting in  HTTP starter, *not* inside the orchestrator because orchestrator code should be replay, reading environment variables directly inside an orchestrator is unsafe
+- The approval timeout   read from  app setting in  HTTP starter, *not* inside the orchestrator because orchestrator code should be replay, reading environment variables directly inside an orchestrator is unsafe
 - `task_any` was chosen over `task_all`/sequential `yield` because the requirement is explicitly a race
 - The losing task is explicitly cancelled to avoid leaving an orphaned durable timer running after a decision arrives early.